Barry Allen (Arrowverse): Savitar

-Gustin also was Savitar, an evil, scarred version of Allen who is season 3's main villain.
-Savitar is essentially Barry embracing his dark side.
-Savitar's origins are a predestination paradox as he's a temporal duplicate of Barry's future self using time travel for Savitar's defeat.
-Afterwards, the time remnant is spared but shunned for being an aberration and goes back in time to set in motion events that led to his own creation.
+Gustin also played Savitar, an evil, scarred version of the character who is a loose interpretation of the Future Flash from the Out of Time storyline.
+Season three features Savitar as essentially Barry embracing his dark side.
+Savitar's origins are a predestination paradox as he's a temporal duplicate a possible future using time travel for Savitar's defeat to which the time remnant is spared but shunned for being an aberration and goes back in time to set in motion events that led to his own creation.
 He named himself after the Hindu god of motion who is "chronologically" the multiverse's first metahuman with speed.
 Long-held myths referenced Savitar throughout the multiverse, which even Jay believed, resulted in a cult that worshipped him.
 From his prison in the Speed Force, Savitar manipulates Julian Albert into acquiring the Philosopher's Stone so Doctor Alchemy can re-empower metahumans from the Flashpoint timeline.
 Savitar manipulates Kid Flash into freeing him from his prison, and convinces Killer Frost to be his personal enforcer.
 Savitar reveals his true identity to Barry, forcing his original self to confront his own dark impulses and temptations.
 Savitar's plan of Iris's murder (which would lead to his own creation) is ruined with the sacrifice of H.R.
-To save himself, Savitar manipulates Vibe to fragment himself throughout all of time and then goad his original self to give in to dark impulses.
+To save himself, Savitar manipulates Vibe to fragment himself throughout all of time as well as goad his original self to give in to dark impulses.
 However, both efforts are foiled by Team Flash and Savitar is erased from existence after being shot by Iris.
 Past versions of Savitar make cameo appearances during the fifth and nine seasons.